 Objective 12: Students will understand moral commitment in adults and young people and will examine the school, family, and personal factors influencing the development of such commitments.

 Objectives 13: Students will gain an understanding of the role of culture in influencing morality, by studying research on children’s and adults’ views on moral imperatives and transgressions across cultures.

-Students will develop advanced inquiry skills through study of original empirical research studies on moral development, and will demonstrate these skills through the following:
+- Learning Outcomes: Students will develop advanced inquiry skills through study of original empirical research studies on moral development, and will demonstrate these skills through the following: